lsewilson/CV/README.md

 I am an energetic and ambitious **Full Stack Junior Developer**, looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

 After graduating from Cambridge University with a degree in Chemistry, I spent two years working in investment banking as a Commodities trader.
-Between leaving my job and now, I've spent a gap year travelling around South East Asia, Australia and New Zealand on my own, raised over £40k for charity through sponsored cycles and learnt to code at Makers Academy, a 16 week software development bootcamp.
+Between leaving my job and now, I've spent a gap year travelling independently around South East Asia, Australia and New Zealand, raised over £40k for charity through sponsored cycles and learnt to code at Makers Academy, a 16 week software development bootcamp.

 **Tech Skills** : Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL